 "New Orleans shaped me into the artist that I want to be.
 Rock and blues have always inspired me musically, and I fuse those genres with country to create my gutsy vocal sound and songwriting style," she says.

 Alexes is a member of the Country Music Association (CMA) and Nashville Songwriters Association International.
-She is working on her second EP that will be released in 2015.
+She is working on her second EP that will be released soon.